Last Updated on April 25, 2022 by Gary Stephen

 Peppermint is the hybrid of Spearmint and Watermint.
 Those two hybridize through cross-pollination.
 You’ll mostly find it growing in ditches, open field pastures, or near drainage culverts.
 Most of the peppermint grown there is steam-distilled to create an essential oil.
 It is even used in various flavoring and cosmetic products.
 It’s also supplied to the growing herbal medicine industry.
 It has become a significant ingredient in cold beverages and teas, as well as in sweet and savory dishes.
 Its renowned taste and aroma are in a myriad of products.
 It is also found around the home from air fresheners to mouthwash.
 So, how to grow peppermint from seed?

-Different Methods of Growing Peppermint in the Garden
+Different Methods to Grow Peppermint in the Garden

 Mentha seed is tiny – approximately 14,000 seeds per gram – and difficult to germinate.
 The seeds produce variable results.
 Sometimes with taste and appearance distinct from that of source plants.
 Commercial farmers do vegetative propagation.
 But the root division or stem cuttings give the best results for home gardeners.